mgp/book-notes/frameworks.markdown

 ### Mastery, Autonomy, and Purpose

-From Daniel Pink's book Drive.
+From the book [Drive](drive.markdown) by Daniel Pink.
 These are the things that intrinsically motivate us.

 * Mastery
 * Autonomy